 EMMA's World (Baños et al., 2009; Botella et al., 2006) was developed within a European Union project (Engaging Media for Mental Health Applications, IST-200-39192).
-It is an open and flexible adaptive VR device that adjusts its contents to the patient's needs, making possible to use this VR system to treat CG and a variety of AD cases, regardless of the stressful event that triggered them (e.g., a divorce, a firing, a serious disease, economic problems, etc.).
-Specifically, EMMA's World is used to activate and process the emotions and cognitions related to the stressful event and expose the patients to aspects they have been avoiding, in order to facilitate the emotional processing of all the aspects related to the stressful event.
+It consists of an adaptive VR open system that, because of its flexibility, can be used to treat different psychological problems.
+In the specific case of AD, EMMA's World is used to activate and process the emotions and cognitions related to the stressful event and expose the patients to aspects they have been avoiding, in order to facilitate the emotional processing of all the aspects related to the stressful event.
 The underlying logic follows Foa and Kozak's approach (1986) stating that feared pathological structures need to be activated as much as possible in order to fully process the event.
 In EMMA's World, the experienced stressful event can be "physically" represented to the patient using different symbols, such as images, 3-D objects, sounds, music, etc., that best reflect the emotions and thoughts related to the experience.
 Furthermore, personal elements that are significant to the patient can be introduced in the system (e.g., pictures).
 An important element is the Book of Life, a virtual book in which the patient can compile all of the elements that help him/her to represent the most relevant moments, people or situations related to the negative experience.
 EMMA's world also includes five different pre-defined scenarios or "landscapes": a desert, an island, a threatening forest, a snow-covered town, and meadows.
 These environments were designed to stimulate different emotions (relaxation, elation, sadness, etc.).
 Their specific use depends on the context of the session and can be selected by the therapist in real time.
 The therapist can also modify various aspects of these landscapes in real time (e.g., the time of day, whether it is raining or foggy, etc.) with the aim of reflecting and enhancing the emotion the user is experiencing, or inducing certain emotions.
 In sum, the different elements included in the system and the landscapes of EMMA's World are designed to help patients confront, accept, and manage the previous emotions and negative experiences in their lives, and find and develop new meanings and positive emotions, while working in a timeless place and a safe therapeutic context.
 More detailed descriptions of EMMA's World can be found elsewhere (Baños et al., 2009; Baños et al., 2011; Botella et al., 2006; Botella, Quero et al., 2006).